-838.49 Wading pools.
+838.49 WADING POOLS.

-Wading pools shall meet all applicable requirements of this Ordinance, and the following additional requirements:
+Wading pools shall meet all applicable requirements of this chapter, and the following additional requirements:

-- A. The slope of the bottom of any wading pool shall not be greater than one to fifteen and not less than one to forty. - B. Wading pools shall be separated from any other swimming pool or spa pool by a fence approved by the Director.
-The fence shall be at least three feet in height with a latching, self-closing, three foot gate.

-- C. A separate recirculation system shall be provided exclusively for the wading pool. - D. Wading pool skimmers and main drain outlets shall be interconnected with equal diameter piping. - E. The distance from the deck to the water level shall be six inches or less. - F. The total water velocity through the wading pool main drain outlets shall not exceed one foot per second.
+- (a) The slope of the bottom of any wading pool shall not be greater than one to fifteen and not less than one to forty. - (b) Wading pools shall be separated from any other swimming pool or spa pool by a fence approved by the Director.
+The fence shall be at least three feet in height with a latching, self-closing, three foot gate. - (c) A separate recirculation system shall be provided exclusively for the wading pool. - (d) Wading pool skimmers and main drain outlets shall be interconnected with equal diameter piping. - (e) The distance from the deck to the water level shall be six inches or less. - (f) The total water velocity through the wading pool main drain outlets shall not exceed one foot per second.